cmusser/vpnd/README.md

 	  network.

-	- A pair of hosts acting as security gateways that connect two private networks together via a secure link.
+	- A pair of hosts acting as security gateways that connect two internal networks together via a secure link.
 This connects all the hosts in two sites together.

 ## Requirements

-1. DragonFlyBSD
+1. A BSD system.
+The primary focus is on {DragonFly,Free,Net}BSD
 2. libsodium >= 1.0.7
 3. The `resolvconf` utility (only needed for HOST role)